LingyunGuo/searchBox/README.md

 #### ajax_url: String       **required**
 The url for retrieving search results (GET).
 #### result_tag: Array[String]      **required**
-The tag used to specify different group of data coming in from the ajax call.
+The tag used to specify different groups of data coming in from the ajax call.
 For example, if you have two groups of data, "line" and "block" respectively, then the `result_tag` option should be
 ```
 result_tag: ["line","block"]
 ```
 The order in result_tag matters.
 #### templateUrl: String
-The url used to read in result display template, if no templateUrl is set, the searchBox would use its default template.
+The url used to read in result display template, if no templateUrl is set, the searchBox would use its default template ([See here](#defaultTemplate)).
-#### lazySearch: Bool
+#### lazySearch: Boolean
-A boolean that determine whether to do the search everytime a character is entered, or only perform ajax call when the user stops typing.
-Default to be `true` (only search when typing stops).
+A boolean that determine whether to do the search everytime a character is entered, or only perform ajax call when the user stops typing. **Default to be `true` (only search when typing stops).**
+#### disappearOnBlur: Boolean
+A boolean that controls whether the result panel should disappear when both search box and result panel is not focused. **Default to be `false`.**
+#### showOnClick: Boolean
+A boolean that controls whether the result panel should pop up when search box is clicked. **Default to be `false`.**

+This would have no effect if disappearOnBlur is not set or set to be false, since the result panel would always be on the page.
 #### showAmount: Number || Object
 The value decides how many data entries would be displayed for **each** data group.

-If this is not being set, then every data group would display all the value it contains.
+**Default to have every data group display all the value it contains.**

 If this is set to a number, then all data groups would display the same number of data entries(if they could).
 This can also be set to an object, which would look like:
 ```
 {
     "line": 1,